This post may contain affiliate links, which means I may receive compensation if you make a purchase using one of these links.

 So what can we do instead?
 Equip children with emotional awareness, relational connection, words to communicate, and positive strategies they can choose from to help their bodies and minds calm down.

-Using cute animals, colorful images, card games, and soul-feeding affirmations, the curriculum is designed for children to learn through play.
+Using cute animals, colorful images, card games, and soul-feeding affirmations, the curriculum is designed for children to learn through hands-on play.

 Unboxing the Time-In Toolkit was like a breath of relief and fresh air and I may have shed a tear or two of gratitude as I held these beautiful, inspiring and life-changing materials in my hands.